mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start.md

     ![project_structure](../images/lite_quick_start_project_structure.png)

-2. Connect to an Android device and runs the image classification application.
+2. Connect to an Android device and run the image classification application.

     Connect to the Android device through a USB cable for debugging.
 Click `Run 'app'` to run the sample project on your device.